Menukabh/Docking-AutoDock-Vina/README.md

 sbatch docking_P2_yejm.sh
 ```

-##The output of the autodock Vina would be Binding affinities, RMSD and the different poses of ligand
+##The output of the autodock Vina will be Binding affinities, RMSD values and the different poses of ligand